 Hire Ray Tretheway to be our first full time executive director.

 - The “Year of the Oak” celebrates native trees throughout Sacramento County.
 10,000 new oaks are planted.

 Develop a new education curriculum: “Seed to Seedling, growing native oaks in the classroom.”

 - Plant 400 trees in its first year through its community grants program for trees in parks, schools and streets.

 - California Arbor Day (March 7) marks the founding of the Sacramento Tree Foundation.
 Ann Kohl volunteers to be our first Executive Director on a half-time, volunteer basis.

-- City of Sacramento Mayor Phil Isenberg and County Board of Supervisor Illa Collin call for the creation of a nonprofit tree foundation dedicated to trees.
+- Sacramento Mayor Phil Isenberg and County Supervisor Illa Collin call for the creation of a nonprofit tree foundation dedicated to trees.